-The college is comprised of eight departments of study, one of which is housed in the Herbert College of Agriculture.
+The college is comprised of seven departments of study and affiliated with one department housed in the Herbert College of Agriculture.
 Additionally, several graduate-level engineering programs are offered through the University of Tennessee Space Institute in Tullahoma, Tennessee.

 Biosystems engineering uses engineering science and mathematics to address opportunities and problems in biological, environmental, ecological, and agricultural systems.
 Biosystems engineering degrees are offered through the Department of Biosystems Engineering and Soil Sciences in the Herbert College of Agriculture in collaboration with the Tickle College of Engineering.